 KTP has worked with over 3,000 organisations.
 From manufacturing to design, sustainability to marketing; any business sector, including third sector and public sector organisations such as the NHS, can take part.
 Participants most prove that their business can support the project both financially and in terms of supervision.
 A project has to be commercially beneficial and this has to be clear from the outset.

 One of our expert team will meet you and discuss your organisation's needs.
 Our Enterprise team can recommend a KTP or a range of other solutions available.

 From a first meeting, and with full commitment from all partners, the lead time to submitting an application would typically take a minimum of two months.
 Recruitment can start within a month of a successful submission.
 There are six submission deadlines per year, with a gap over Christmas.
 Partnerships can run for up to three years.
 It is also possible to run two programmes concurrently.

 The KTP associate is employed by the University on behalf of your company, so you do not have an extra person on your payroll.
 The budget also includes allowances for travel, expenses and equipment, all subsidised by the grant.

 The Associate works in the company as a member of staff, keeping to company hours and regulations.
-75% of graduates are offered permanent positions with their companies at the end of the project.
 The project can also draw on University resources, including expertise from other departments, equipment and facilities and our extensive library and online databases.

 The type of project suitable for a KTP is: